aneeshamanocha/GenX/docs/src/data_documentation.md

 This file includes subsidy revenue earned if a generator specified Min\_Cap is provided in the input file.
 GenX will print this file only the shadow price can be obtained form the solver.
 Do not confuse this with the Minimum Capacity Carveout constraint, which is for a subset of generators, and a separate revenue term will be calculated in other files.
 The unit is $.

-#### 3.2.8 SubsidyRevenue.csv

-This file includes subsidy revenue earned if a generator specified Min\_Cap is provided in the input file.
-GenX will print this file only the shadow price can be obtained form the solver.
-Do not confuse this with the Minimum Capacity Carveout constraint, which is for a subset of generators, and a separate revenue term will be calculated in other files.
-The unit is $.

 #### 3.2.9 vre_stor_capacity.csv

 Reports optimal values of investment variables (except StartCap, which is an input) for co-located VRE and storage resources